 - Go-Ahead Singapore – Moove Media

-Before the BCM was implemented in 2016, operators are free to wrap buses in any style, with the exception that the lower front of the bus should not be covered.
-This is to allow commuters to easily identify a public bus, with the operator logo in front.
+Before the BCM was implemented in 2016, operators are free to wrap buses in any style, with the exception that the front of the bus should not be covered.
+This is to allow commuters to easily identify a public bus, with the operator logo and distinct livery colours in front.
+The upper deck of Double-deck buses were allowed to be covered with advertising stickers.

 2D and 3D advertisements were occasionally featured on single-deck buses, but with additional complications.
 These buses were subject to deployment restrictions due to their height, and were prohibited from using the bus washing machine (and as such, required manual washing).